 We’re in a cycle of seemingly neverending change and uncertainty.
 It’s resulted in an entirely new way of running a sales organization—working from home, hiring freezes, and spending cuts.

 I’ve always said that incentives play a major role in recruiting and retaining top sales talent.
 But when economic stress hits, changes have to be made.
 And when the time comes, you have to decide on the best ways to reward employees to keep your top performers around.

 Companies are reticent to grant raises, due to the multiplier effect of an increase in salary on total costs.
 However, if you freeze all remunerative spending, you run the risk of losing those key employees who can carry you through the uncertain times.
-This then becomes a perfect time to implement performance-based incentives to reward and retain your workers.
+This then becomes a perfect time to implement employee bonus plans to reward and retain your workers..

-While the WorldatWork study covers referral, sign-on, spot, and retention bonuses as possible tools – I would argue that focusing on the spot bonuses is the best investment of scarce funds.
+This WorldatWork study covers referral, sign-on, spot, and retention bonuses as possible tools.
+I would argue that focusing on the spot bonuses is the best investment of scarce funds.
 The problem with a retention bonus is that you are rewarding someone for finding another job.

 This can work for every department.
 I have argued that Marketing should be on a quota, with a commensurate incentive structure.
 I have seen engineering teams (especially those who follow the agile scrum methodology) tracked, measured, and paid for meeting or exceeding developmental milestones.

 Lincoln shared the profits and the risk with everyone from shareholders to the entry-level worker on his assembly line.
 His efforts to share the profits made a difference, and by properly building out and communicating performance goals – and then paying for hitting or exceeding them – your company can excel as well.

 This post was also published on LinkedIn—read and share it here.